timoxley/best-practices/README.md

 [Source](http://pyvideo.org/video/880/stop-writing-classes)

+##

+I lamented the way the Design Patterns book was waved around...
+Too much abstraction can be worse than too little.

 ## Forget new features, Just do the same stuff better.

 The problem: it is too easy to lose sight of what users often care about more, which is the performance and usability of the applications and features they already use most often.